neuefische/web-setup/README_Windows.md

    11. Choose `Use MinTTY` and continue.
    12. Choose `Fast-forward or merge` and continue.
    13. Choose `Git Credential Manager` and continue.
-   14. On the page Configuring extra options leave the settings as is and continue.
-   15. On the page Configuring experimental options leave the settings as is and continue.
+   14. Choose `Enable file system caching` and continue.
-   16. Wait for the installation to complete.
+   15. Wait for the installation to complete.
-   17. You are done! 🎉
+   16. You are done! 🎉
 3. Open `git-bash`.
 4. Right click on the openend window and select `options` from the dropdown menu.
 5. On `text` -> `font` click `select...` and set the font size to `16px` or more.